 MKDA designed a number of prebuilt suites on behalf of Nuveen at 1300 Eye Street, drawing inspiration from DC’s largest public park, Franklin Square.
 Upon entering the third floor elevator lobby, one immediately senses the connection between the building and Franklin Square as the views engage users with the urban park’s canopy of legacy trees.

 The design also draws from the neighborhood’s famous landmarks and the area’s long standing hospitality institutions.
 Through combining the significance of the space’s location with an emphasis on wellness and sustainability, the MKDA team crafted a unique, human-centric experience that will appeal to a wide variety of tenants.

 The team carefully selected certain materials and systems as well to prioritize health and sustainability.
-As such, we used AtmosAir bipolar ionization filters integrated with new HVAC systems, which prevents up to 99% of microbes (including the current coronavirus), from recirculating back into breathable tenant space.
-We also included GreenGuard-certified soft flooring surfaces that meet the comprehensive standards for clean indoor air quality and treated these surfaces with paint, primers, and sealers with zero VOCs (Volatile organic compounds).
+As such, the suite has AtmosAir bipolar ionization filters integrated with new HVAC systems, which prevents up to 99% of microbes (including the current coronavirus), from recirculating back into breathable tenant space.
+It also includes GreenGuard-certified soft flooring surfaces that meet the comprehensive standards for clean indoor air quality and treated these surfaces with paint, primers, and sealers with zero VOCs (Volatile organic compounds).
 In order to meet sustainability standards, MKDA used wood flooring sourced from one of the most sustainable forests in Europe with FSC-certification, which ensures responsible forest management.